RehabEngGroup/MBSbenchmarksInOpenSim/help/benchmarks/A03_AndrewsMechanism.rst

    Total energy variation during simulation period from the initial condition.
 Theoretical variation (black line) and simulated one (blue line).

-A second evaluation has been conducted measuring F point displacements and comparing them with the reference solutions [GDLC06]_.
+A second evaluation has been conducted measuring F point displacements and comparing them with the reference solution.
 The simulation with OpenSim perfectly match the reference values as shown in the next figure.

 .. figure:: ../images/A03_kinematics.png